hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250925711v1-probmed-a-probabilistic-framework-for-medical-multimodal-binding.md

 ---
 layout: default
-title: ProbMed: A Probabilistic Framework for Medical Multimodal Binding
+title: "ProbMed: A Probabilistic Framework for Medical Multimodal Binding"
 ---

 # ProbMed: A Probabilistic Framework for Medical Multimodal Binding